Statins are prescribed to millions of people in the UK every year, so you may have heard of them, even if you don’t have high cholesterol levels.

 You may be prescribed statins if you have a cardiovascular disease, or are deemed to be at risk of developing one in the next few years.
 Originally, the medication was only prescribed to people who had already had a heart attack, in order to prevent a further one.
 However, studies on the drug found it could also be used as a preventative measure for people who have never had a cardiovascular disease, but are deemed to be at risk of developing one, for reasons such as genetics.

 High cholesterol is a serious but treatable condition.
-You can monitor your cholesterol levels by ordering a simple At-Home Health MOT.
+You can easily monitor your cholesterol levels by ordering an at-home blood test.
 This is an easy finger-prick test that will measure your blood lipid levels and can even identify other possible causes of ED, such as low testosterone levels.

 What does the research say about statins and erectile dysfunction?